cloudflare/chaussette/README.md

 # Chaussette

-Chaussette is a proxy which takes SOCKS5 requests and proxies them to to CONNECT over HTTP.
+Chaussette is a proxy which takes SOCKS5 requests and proxies them to CONNECT over HTTP.
 It is designed for use with [Cloudflare](https://cloudflare.com) services which support
 [CONNECT over HTTP](https://www.rfc-editor.org/rfc/rfc9110#section-9.3.6)